gbtami/pychess-variants/static/docs/janggi.md

 Because blue (Cho) starts the game, they start with an advantage and thus red (Han) also receives 1.5 points (*deom*) to avoid ties.

-Currently, Pychess uses tournament style and does not allow draw.
+Currently, Pychess uses tournament style and does not allow draws.
 Therefore, games are settled by points when bikjang, repetition, or perpetual check occurs.

 ## Differences from Xiangqi